timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART IV-SERVICE, SUPPLY, AND PROCUREMENT/CHAPTER 173-ENERGY SECURITY/SUBCHAPTER I-ENERGY SECURITY ACTIVITIES.md

 * (4) An agreement under this subsection shall provide that title to any energy-saving device or technology installed at a military installation pursuant to the agreement vest in the United States.
 Such title may vest at such time during the term of the agreement, or upon expiration of the agreement, as determined to be in the best interests of the United States.

 ### §2914.
-Energy resilience and conservation construction projects
+Military construction projects for energy resilience, energy security, and energy conservation
-* (a) PROJECTS AUTHORIZED.—The Secretary of Defense may carry out a military construction project for energy resilience, energy security, or energy conservation, not previously authorized, using funds appropriated or otherwise made available for that purpose.
+* (a) PROJECT AUTHORIZATION REQUIRED.—The Secretary of Defense may carry out such military construction projects for energy resilience, energy security, and energy conservation as are authorized by law, using funds appropriated or otherwise made available for that purpose.

-* (b) CONGRESSIONAL NOTIFICATION.—(1) When a decision is made to carry out a project under this section, the Secretary of Defense shall notify the appropriate committees of Congress of that decision.
-The project may then be carried out only after the end of the 14-day period beginning on the date the notification is received by such committees in an electronic medium pursuant to section 480 of this title.

-* (2) The Secretary of Defense shall include in each notification submitted under paragraph (1) the following information:

-  * (A) In the case of a military construction project for energy conservation, the justification and current cost estimate for the project, the expected savings-to-investment ratio, simple payback estimates, and the project's measurement and verification cost estimate.

-  * (B) In the case of a military construction project for energy resilience or energy security, the rationale for how the project would enhance mission assurance, support mission critical functions, and address known vulnerabilities.

-* (c) ANNUAL REPORT.—Not later than 90 days after the end of each fiscal year (beginning with fiscal year 2017), the Secretary of Defense shall submit to the appropriate committees of Congress a report on the status of the planned and active projects carried out under this section (including completed projects), and shall include in the report with respect to each such project the following information:
+* (b) SUBMISSION OF PROJECT PROPOSALS.—(1) As part of the Department of Defense Form 1391 submitted to the appropriate committees of Congress for a military construction project covered by subsection (a), the Secretary of Defense shall include the following information:

+  * (A) The project title.

+  * (B) The location of the project.

-  * (1) The title, location, a brief description of the scope of work, the original project cost estimate, and the current working cost estimate.
+  * (C) A brief description of the scope of work.

+  * (D) The original project cost estimate and the current working cost estimate, if different.

+  * (E) Such other information as the Secretary considers appropriate.

-  * (2) In the case of a military construction project for energy conservation—
+* (2) In the case of a military construction project for energy conservation, the Secretary also shall include the following information:

-    * (A) the original expected savings-to-investment ratio and simple payback estimates and measurement and verification cost estimate;
+  * (A) The original expected savings-to-investment ratio and simple payback estimates and measurement and verification cost estimate.

-    * (B) the most current expected savings-to-investment ratio and simple payback estimates and measurement and verification plan and costs; and
+  * (B) The most current expected savings-to-investment ratio and simple payback estimates and measurement and verification plan and costs.

-    * (C) a brief description of the measurement and verification plan and planned funding source.
+  * (C) A brief description of the measurement and verification plan and planned funding source.

-  * (3) In the case of a military construction project for energy resilience or energy security, the rationale for how the project would enhance mission assurance, support mission critical functions, and address known vulnerabilities.
+* (3) In the case of a military construction project for energy resilience or energy security, the Secretary also shall include the rationale for how the project would enhance mission assurance, support mission critical functions, and address known vulnerabilities.

-  * (4) Such other information as the Secretary considers appropriate.
+* (c) RELATION TO CERTAIN OTHER AUTHORITIES.—A project under this section may include—

+  * (1) activities related to a utility system authorized under subsections (h), (j), and (k) of section 2688 or section 2913 of this title, notwithstanding that the United States does not own the utility system covered by the project; and

+  * (2) energy-related activities included as a separate requirement in an energy savings performance contract (as defined in section 804(3) of the National Energy Conservation Policy Act (42 U.S.C.
+8287c(3))).

+* (d) APPLICATION TO MILITARY CONSTRUCTION PROJECTS.—This section shall apply to military construction projects covered by subsection (a) for which a Department of Defense Form 1391 is submitted to the appropriate committees of Congress in connection with the budget of the Department of Defense for fiscal year 2023 and thereafter.

 ### §2915.
 Facilities: use of renewable forms of energy and energy efficient products
 * (a) USE OF RENEWABLE FORMS OF ENERGY ENCOURAGED.—The Secretary of Defense shall encourage the use of energy systems using solar energy or other renewable forms of energy as a source of energy for military construction projects (including military family housing projects) and facility repairs and renovations where use of such form of energy is consistent with the energy performance goals and energy performance master plan for the Department of Defense developed under section 2911 of this title and supported by the special considerations specified in subsection (e) of such section.